kahyaburak/ReactClassBased/README.md

 # React

-This project aims to practicing and becoming familiar with using Class based Components in React.
+This project aims to practice and become familiar with using class-based components in React